5i1/symfony-study-blog/documentation/installation.md

 composer require --dev server
 ```

-Before start to code, when you local then create an file in root path, `.env.local` and write all necessary configuration (secret, database...) in your environment.
+Before start to code, when you local then create an file `.env.local` in root path and write all necessary configuration (secret, database...) in your environment.

 See [here](https://symfony.com/blog/new-in-symfony-4-2-define-env-vars-per-environment) to explain more.